Boston College leads the way with six representatives on the U.S. National Junior Evaluation Camp roster

 BC hockey coach undergoes scleral buckling surgery at OCB this morning

-Greg Brown, one of the best defensemen in Boston College history, is in his ninth season as a member of Jerry York's staff.
-He began his coaching career in August of 2004 after completing a 12-year professional playing career.
+Greg Brown, one of the best defensemen in Boston College history, is in his 11th season as a member of Jerry York's staff.
+He was promoted to associate head coach in September 2012.

 Brown works closely with the team's defensemen and has worked extensively with special teams.

-In his eight-year tenure at the Heights, the team has captured six Hockey East Tournament titles and three national titles (2008, 2010 and 2012) in five Frozen Four appearances.
+In his 10-year tenure at the Heights, the team has captured six Hockey East Tournament titles and three national titles (2008, 2010 and 2012) in five Frozen Four national championship-game appearances.

 Brown played three seasons for the Eagles (1986-87, 1988-89 and 1989-90), serving as team captain in 1989-90.
 He missed the 1987-88 season while playing 55 games with U.S. National Team and then representing his country at the 1988 Winter Olympics in Calgary.
 Brown totaled 120 points - 24 goals and 96 assists - in 119 games.
 He ranks among Hockey East career leaders for defenseman scoring in assists (third), points (fourth) and goals (fifth).